-‘Hindutva Pradesh’: What newspaper’s front pages said about BJP’s sweeping Assembly elections win
+‘Hindutva Pradesh’: What front pages said about BJP’s sweeping Assembly elections win

 While Sandesh cheered the BJP’s “magnificent victory” in all five seats in Modi’s Parliamentary constituency of Varanasi, a headline in Gujarat Samachar pointed out that that the BJP won “all eight seats in Lakhimpur despite heavy opposition”.

-In the Marathi press, Loksatta’s headline read, “BJP’s wave, the rest flattened”, while Lokmat went for more dramatic headlines.
+In the Marathi press, Loksatta’s headline read, “BJP’s wave, the rest flattened”, while Lokmat went for a more dramatic headline.
 With reference to the BJP’s victory in four states, it said, “The lotus is not a flower, it is fire, fire!”

 The headline about the Aam Aadmi Party’s win in Punjab read, “AAP said clap!”

-Tamil newspapers, Daily Thanthi and Dinamalar, had similar headlines, calling the BJP’s win in the four states a “special victory” or “amogha vettri”.
+Tamil newspapers, Daily Thanthi and Dinamalar, had similar headlines, calling the BJP’s win in the four states a “amogha vettri” or “special victory”.

 Daily Thanthi showed a cartoon of Uttar Pradesh Chief Minister Adityanath celebrating on a boat and Samajwadi Party’s Akhilesh Yadav holding on to a wheel in a sea, labelled Uttar Pradesh.